orbat-mapper/orbat-mapper/docs/guide/about-orbat-mapper.md

 Please note that this project is a work in progress.
 A fully working version of ORBAT Mapper has not been released yet.
 :::

 ORBAT Mapper is created by a hobbyist.
-Check out the the [tools section](../resources/tools.md) if you need something more professional.
+Check out the [tools section](../resources/tools.md) if you need something more professional.